-Once you are fully asleep, a breathing tube will be placed through your mouth and into your windpipe to help you breathe.
-You will also have a urinary catheter placed to drain urine from your bladder.
+After you’re fully asleep, a breathing tube will be placed through your mouth and into your windpipe to help you breathe.
+A urinary (Foley) catheter will also be placed to drain urine (pee) from your bladder.

 After Your Surgery

-When you wake up after your surgery, you will be in the Post Anesthesia Care Unit (PACU).
+When you wake up after your surgery, you’ll be in the Post Anesthesia Care Unit (PACU).

-You may have a urinary catheter (Foley®) in your bladder to monitor the amount of urine you are making.
-You will also have compression boots on your lower legs to help your circulation.
+You may have a urinary catheter in your bladder to monitor the amount of urine you are making.
+You’ll also have compression boots on your lower legs to help your circulation.

 You may have a pain pump called a patient-controlled analgesia (PCA) device.
-For more information, please read Patient-Controlled Analgesia (PCA), in this section.
+For more information, read Patient-Controlled Analgesia (PCA).
 Your pain medication will be given through an IV line.